Updated: May 27, 2022

 Unfortunately, the truth about epidurals is they do NOT always work.
 Allowing mothers to believe they’ll be able to escape any and all pain of childbirth by utilizing an epidural is doing a major disservice to women.
 We need to be honest.
 Ineffective epidurals can lead to traumatic birth experiences.

 But you do not need be afraid of your epidural not working.
 This is where education and preparedness comes in.
-In Birthing With Confidence we talk a lot about intervention options, risks, and alternatives because knowing how to handle unexpected scenarios can relieve stress.
+Contact me to see how I can help you prepare for labor.

 HOW OFTEN DO EPIDURALS FAIL?